mmontalbo/grim_rust/README.md

 The engine crate reuses the real Manny fixtures during `cargo test` so timeline and scheduler schema changes are caught automatically.
+`grim_viewer` also includes unit coverage for the render diff guard, so `cargo test -p grim_viewer` continues to exercise the verification workflow even when a GPU isn’t available.

 ## Current Focus
 1. Harden the legacy-Lua normaliser so additional constructs keep parsing under